suhay/exothermicjs/README.md

 ### Modules

-Custom defined types that you use with a Yaml tag.
+Custom defined types that you inject with Yaml tags.

 Example (not included in default modules):